Spin glass models from the point of view of spin distributions: Introduction and main results

 and

 Let $F=F((R^\infty_{l,l'})_{l,l'\leq q})$ be an arbitrary continuous function of the overlaps on $q$ replicas.
 Let

 Then the condition

-for all $q,n,r$ and all continuous bounded functions $F$ defines the family $\M_{inv}'.$ Equation (\ref{SCSKR}) is obviously implied by (\ref{SCSK}) which contains the case of polynomial $F$ simply by making sure that $C_l^2=C_l$, so $\M_{inv}\subseteq \M_{inv}'.$ Then, one can add
+for all $q,n,r$ and all continuous bounded functions $F$ defines the family $\M_{\mathrm{inv}}'$.
+Equation (\ref{SCSKR}) is obviously implied by (\ref{SCSK}) which contains the case of polynomial $F$ simply by making sure that $C_l^2=C_l$, so $\M_{\mathrm{inv}}\subseteq\M_{\mathrm{inv}}'$.
+Then one can add

-to the statement of Theorem \ref{ThFESK}.
-This together with Theorem \ref{ThSKo} shows that in the Sherrington-Kirkpatrick model the role of the order parameter is played by the joint distribution of overlaps rather than the joint distribution of all multi-overlaps or the generic functional order parameter $\bar{\sigma}_\mu$.
-This gives an idea about how close this point of view takes us to the Parisi ansatz \cite{Parisi} where the order parameter is the distribution of one overlap.
-Since we can always ensure that the Ghirlanda-Guerra identities \cite{GG} hold by adding a mixed $p$-spin perturbation term (see (\ref{HampertmixSK}) below), the remaining gap is the ultrametricity of the overlaps, since it is well-known that the Ghirlanda-Guerra identities and ultrametricity determine the joint distribution of overlaps from the distribution of one overlap (see, for example, \cite{BR} or \cite{Bovier}).
-If one can generalize the results in \cite{PGG} and \cite{Tal-New} to show that the Ghirlanda-Guerra identities always imply ultrametricity, (\ref{Parisi}) would coincide with the Parisi formula proved in \cite{T-P}.
+to the statement of Theorem~\ref{ThFESK}.
+This together with Theorem \ref{ThSKo} shows that in the Sherrington--Kirkpatrick model the role of the order parameter is played by the joint distribution of overlaps rather than the joint distribution of all multi-overlaps or the generic functional order parameter $\bar{\sigma}_\mu$.
+This gives an idea about how close this point of view takes us to the Parisi ansatz~\cite{Parisi} where the order parameter is the distribution of one overlap.
+Since we can always ensure that the Ghirlanda--Guerra identities \cite {GG} hold by adding a mixed $p$-spin perturbation term [see (\ref{HampertmixSK}) below], the remaining gap is the ultrametricity of the overlaps, since it is well known that the Ghirlanda--Guerra identities and ultrametricity determine the joint distribution of overlaps from the distribution of one overlap; see, for example,~\cite{BR} or \cite {Bovier}.
+If one can generalize the results in~\cite{PGG} and \cite{Tal-New} to show that the Ghirlanda--Guerra identities always imply ultrametricity, (\ref{Parisi}) would coincide with the Parisi formula proved in~\cite{T-P}.

-\textbf{The Ghirlanda-Guerra identities and stochastic stability.} Let us mention that the Ghirlanda-Guerra identities and stochastic stability can also be expressed in terms of the generic functional order parameter $\bar{\sigma}.$ We will use a version of both properties in the formulation proved in \cite{Tal-New}.
+\textit{The Ghirlanda--Guerra identities and stochastic stability}.
+Let us mention that the Ghirlanda--Guerra identities and stochastic stability can also be expressed in terms of the generic functional order parameter $\bar{\sigma}$.
+We will use a version of both properties in the formulation proved in \cite{Tal-New}.
 Let us now consider a different perturbation term

 where